Isononyl alcohol

 Isononyl alcohol (INA) is a nine carbon primary alcohol.
-INA, along with 3,5,5-trimethyl-1-hexanol, makes up the mixture commonly referred to as isononanol.
 It is used in small amounts as fragrance in soap, hair spray, face creams, and shampoo.
+INA, along with 3,5,5-Trimethyl-1-hexanol, makes up the mixture sometimes referred to as isononanol.

+Nonyl alcohols, including isononyl alcohol, are typically produced by hydroformylation of octenes.
+Isomeric octenes are produced by dimerization of butenes.
+These alcohol mixtures are used as solvents in paints and as precursors to plasticizers.